 The CCWGH holds an Annual General Meeting during the annual Congress of the Social Sciences and Humanities.
 Members of the Executive are then elected.
 The Executive consists of the Chair, Associate Chair/CCWGH Newsletter Editor, English-language Secretary, French-language Secretary, Treasurer (appointed by the Associate Chair), Webmaster, five Regional Representatives (Atlantic Provinces, Quebec, Ontario, Prairies and British Columbia, NWT, and Yukon), an Independent Scholars Representative, an International Federation for Research in Women’s History Representative.
 The Executive also includes two student representatives, who are elected annually by the CCWGH and subject to the approval of the CHA Graduate Students’ Committee.

-English-Language Secretary: Willeen Keough
+English-Language Secretary: Lisa Pasolli

-French-Language Secretary/Langue française secrétaire: Melanie Morin-Pelletier
+French-Language Secretary/Langue française secrétaire: Camille Robert

 Canadian Research Institute for the Advancement of Women Representative/Agente de liaison, Institut canadien de recherches sur les femmes: Catherine Carstairs